OttawaNerdCorp/blog/bizdev/bizdev.md

 The name appealed to me for several reasons:
 1. **It's homourously self-aware.**

     Computeer engineer, software developer, software engineer, IT consultant...
 The average non-tech person doesn't know or care what the difference is.
 They just want a computer nerd to solve their IT problems or build their app idea.
-I believe there is value in acknowledging that and being relatable to those who need my skills but don't share my passion for infotech.
+I believe there is value in acknowledging that and being relatable to those who need a techie's skills but don't share their passion for tech.

     I firmly believe there is room for humour in the infotech consulting world.
 A funny name makes the company memorable.
 I'll let the other guys do the job of being boring.